whoismanoj/Team6-Song_Recommedation_Project/README.md

 3. Future Recommendations:
    - Usage of Spotify API
-      - Get access to more user related data
+      - Get access to more user & song related data
    - Try to reduce the time & space complexity of the program
       - To allow for the use of a bigger dataset